request an appointment online.

 Orbital sarcoma: Sarcomas arise from muscles or fatty tissue.
 The most common sarcoma in the orbit is rhabdomyosarcoma, which is found most frequently in children.

 The most common type of orbital rhabdomyosarcoma can be treated with a combination of chemotherapy and proton therapy.
-This combination can prevent the need for removal of the eye and orbital content in the majority of patients.
+This combination can prevent the removal of the eye and orbital content in the majority of patients.

 Lacrimal gland tumors